Hello! Click on one of our members below to chat on Whatsapp

-But, What exactly is Ayahuasca?
 It is an infusion made by shamans of the Amazon jungle based on this “Vine of the Dead”.
 It serves to enter altered states of consciousness and obtain new perspectives on life.
 Historically, it is known that many visited shamans to heal themselves from physical, mental, or emotional ailments.
 In general, those who drank from the infusion did so to receive guidance from the “spirit” that inhabits the plant.
 Today, the tradition remains strongly rooted in Ayahuasca ceremonies.
-And during the last decades, shamans began to serve the infusion to different patients under their supervision.
+Over the last few decades, shamans began to serve the infusion to different patients under their supervision.

-Despite common belief, preparing Ayahuasca in Peru is quite difficult.
+Despite common belief, preparing Ayahuasca is quite difficult.
 Most of those who try to do it, don’t have the desired effects or even have bad experiences accompanied by indigestion.
 Ayahuasca is made by shamans using the Ayahuasca vine (Which contains natural chemical compounds that resemble DMT) and the Chacruno leaves (Which allow Ayahuasca metabolization within the body) Both can be obtained naturally in the middle of the Amazon basin.

 According to tradition, these two plants must be collected on a full moon or in the morning.
 In addition, whoever picks it up must be fasting.
 It takes about ten kilos of Ayahuasca to prepare the infusion.
 For this, the Ayahuasca vine is crushed to make them easier to cook.
 Then a kilo of Chacruna is added.
 Depending on the shaman, the concoction can include tobacco and coca leaves.